YaLTeR/SourcePauseTool/README.md

 ### Building
 You will need Visual Studio 2019 and [git](https://git-scm.com).

+1. Open Visual Studio 2019.
+Click on Tools → Get Tools and Features... from the top bar of the window.
+This should open the Visual Studio Installer in another window.
+From the Workload tab, install "Desktop development with C++".
+From the Individual Components tab, install:
+	- MSVC v141 - VS 2017 C++ x64/x86 build tools
+	- C++ Windows XP Support for VS 2017 (v141) tools

 1. Run the following in cmd:
     ```
     git clone --recurse-submodules https://github.com/YaLTeR/SourcePauseTool.git